- Reference Number: HEY-252/2021

 What happens afterwards?

 Following your caesarean section, you and your baby (or babies) will be transferred to a recovery area on the Labour ward.
 You will be cared for and observed by the midwifery, obstetric and anaesthetic teams.
 You will be supported with caring for your baby (or babies).

 Once you have recovered from the anaesthetic and all your observations are stable, you and your baby (or babies) will be transferred to the postnatal ward.
 If you are eligible for enhanced recovery you will stay on the Labour Ward for 30 minutes following your caesarean section.

 If you are well you will be transferred to the enhanced recovery bay where you will be monitored for four hours.
 You will be encouraged to get out of bed prior to transfer to the postnatal ward.

-There is no visiting in the Enhanced / Labour Ward recovery area; however your nominated birth partner can accompany you throughout your caesarean section and in the recovery area for 4 hours following the operation.
+There is no visiting in the Enhanced / Labour Ward recovery area; however one nominated birth partner can accompany you throughout your caesarean section and in the recovery area for 4 hours following the operation.